huaweicloud/huaweicloud-fpga/fp1/hardware/sdaccel_design/examples/mmult_hls/README.md

   - prj/log

-  This directory stores logs generated after the execution of target files.
+  This directory stores logs generated after the execution of target files
 - sim

   This is the user simulation directory.

 - src

-  This directory stores host source code and kernel source code.
+  This directory stores the host source code and kernel source code.

 - scripts